 It’s safe to say at this point that I’m obsessed with making kitchen towels.
-There were the fun with puns towels and the fun with puns towels and now I’m at it again with pineapple and cactus summer kitchen towels.
-All no-sew involved cuz remember I can’t sew.
-I loved the idea of mixing textures for my pineapple and cactus kitchen towels so I used a combination of fabric and iron-on foil.
+There were the fun with puns towels, Christmas towels and now I’m at it again with pineapple and cactus summer kitchen towels.
+All no-sew involved cuz remember I can’t sew. 😉 I loved the idea of mixing textures for my pineapple and cactus kitchen towels so I used a combination of fabric and iron-on foil.
 Want to make some too?
 Come on with me and let’s do it!

 DIY No-Sew Pineapple & Cactus Summer Kitchen Towels